rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 5. Fill out the **Add Rule** screen options

-   **Section 1:** Details
+   **Section 1: Details **

-      - **Rule List** - Select the correct access-list name you wish to add an access control entry to.
+      - Rule List - Select the correct access-list name you wish to add an access control entry to.

-      - **Name** - This is a required field.
+      - Name - This is a required field.
 This name is stored in the Firewall Manager v2 only and is used for your documentation and auditing purposes.

-      - **Rule Type** - Define either the action of permit or deny
+      - Rule Type - Define either the action of permit or deny

-   **Section 2:** Traffic coming from...
+   **Section 2: Traffic coming from...**

-      - **A single IP** - Enter a host IP address or search for a device number.
+      - A single IP - Enter a host IP address or search for a device number.

-      - **A CIDR IP** - Define a subnet range.
+      - A CIDR IP - Define a subnet range.

-      - **A group of IPs** - (Recommended option) - Select and existing object-group.
+      - A group of IPs - (Recommended option) - Select and existing object-group.
 If you need to create a new object-group first, see: [Firewall Manager v2 - Object-groups](https://support.rackspace.com/how-to/firewall-manager-v2-object-groups).

-      - **Any IP** - This option defines the source as any.
+      - Any IP - This option defines the source as any.
 Before using the any value, please refer the Best practices section in the [Firewall Manager v2 - Theory and Best Practices](https://support.rackspace.com/how-to/firewall-manager-v2-access-list-theory-and-best-practices) article.

-   **Section 3:** Traffic going to...
+   **Section 3: Traffic going to...**

       - The same four options exist from section 2 above.

-   **Section 4:** Using Protocol...
+   **Section 4: Using Protocol...**

-      - **Protocol** - Select either TCP, UDP, or IP.
+      - Protocol - Select either TCP, UDP, or IP.
 (IP is the entire IP suite, which includes all TCP and UDP ports plus many more.
-Use caution when specifying this protocol.
+Use caution when specifying this protocol.)

-      - ** test
+      -  The same four options exist from section 2 above except it is referring to ports.
+Use extreme caution if you select any for the port.
+This is typically not the best security decision that could be made.

+6. Click **Next**.

+7. Click **Add to Firewall**.

+   Firewall Manager v2 interacts with your firewall and adds the configuration.
+This typically takes about 30 seconds, depending on the size of your firewall's configuration.